CharlesWB/Amiacs-Arcade-Cabinet/models/README.md

 This folder contains various "models" used to create the Amiacs arcade cabinet.
 Such as 3D models, artwork, and Fritzing diagrams.

+## Amiacs Arcade.fzz

+Fritzing diagram representing the wiring of all the components in the cabinet.
+Created using [Fritzing](https://fritzing.org/).

 ## Button Labels.svg

 Vector images for the labels that are placed directly on the control panel buttons.
-This file is created using [Inkscape](https://inkscape.org/).
+Created using [Inkscape](https://inkscape.org/).

 ### Fonts Used

-In Inkscape, Document Resources also has a list of the fonts used in the file.
 * [Game Played](https://www.dafont.com/game-played.font) for button text
 * [Restroom](https://www.dafont.com/restroom.font) for one and two player button labels (character 'G')
 * [Fire](https://www.dafont.com/fire.font) for hotkey button label (character 't')

+In Inkscape, Document Resources also has a list of the fonts used in the file.

 ### Usage